zenml-io/zenml/examples/quickstart/README.md

 ## :computer: Run Locally

 ### :page_facing_up: Prerequisites
-In order to run locally, install ZenML and pull this quickstart:
+To run locally, install ZenML and the required integrations, pull this quickstart, and set up your ZenML stack:

 ```shell
 # Install ZenML